YangletLiu/quantum-education-modules/docs/source/quantum_circuit_design/introduction.rst

 1. They can only support a limited number of qubits.
 2. Gate operations can be imprecise (i.e., “noisy”)..

 Given these constraints, **automated** methods for designing circuits are increasingly important.
-Traditional “hand-crafted” circuits can be hard to optimize, especially when we want to build more advanced or large-scale quantum algorithms.
+Traditional “hand-crafted” circuits are often inefficient and not scalable, especially when we want to build more advanced or large-scale quantum algorithms.

 In this module, we introduce how **reinforcement learning (RL)** can help automate quantum circuit design: